 Energy management for ADHD writers

 When you look online for information about productivity, you’ll find many texts telling you how to manage your time more effectively.
 However, what I’ve found as an ADD/ADHD writing coach is that what’s often more important for ADHD writers is not time, but energy management.
-As a person with ADHD, tasks often take more energy than they would for a neurotypical person.
+As a writer with ADHD, tasks often take more energy than they would for a neurotypical person.
 And when we’re tired, low on energy, our symptoms get worse.
 If ADHD makes you clumsy, you’ll be extra clumsy when you’re tired.
 And most importantly: when you’re tired, focus costs even more energy than usual.
 (Which is very much a downward spiral.)
 More than for most people, therefore, it’s important when you’re an ADHD writer, to put some thought and effort into energy management.

 Energy management and Hyperfocus